veduthate123/Registartaion-and-Login-Authentication-using-Django-Freamwork/README.md

 -- Nothing to do
 --- Clon the repo and open in us code or pycharm
 --- and un the project
---- For run the project go to terminal on vs code or pycharm check the directory of project and run the folloeing command!!!!!!!!!⁉⁉⁉⁉⁉⁉⁉⁉⁉⁉
+--- For run the project go to terminal on vs code or pycharm check the directory of project and run the folloeing command

------------- python manage.py runserver ------------
+------------Command = python manage.py runserver ------------